mkaand/btcturk/README.md

 PHP Host + BTCTurk Account
 Demo Page: https://robostopia.com/btcturk/

-This script generates an RSS Feed for your latest BTCTürk Order/Withdraw/Deposit You can use this RSS feed with IFTTT.com and easily integrate to your BTCTurk account.
+This script generates an RSS Feed for your latest BTCTurk Order/Withdraw/Deposit You can use this RSS feed with IFTTT.com and easily integrate to your BTCTurk account.
 Like:

 RSS -> Telegram or RSS->Email